KENTISBURY PRIMARY SCHOOL

 Kentisbury School has a long history, with earliest records dating back to 1876.
 The current school building was built in 1929 and over the years the building has been extended and modernised on numerous occasions to meet the needs of the changing education system.
 The school is blessed with the most stunning grounds which are maximised to the full.

-At Kentisbury School we currently cater for just over 25 children, who are taught in collaboration with children from Parracombe School.
+At Kentisbury School we currently cater for just over 24 children, who are taught in collaboration with children from Parracombe School.
 This enables us to provide the very best educational opportunities for our children and maximises the benefits of the two unique sites that Kentisbury and Parracombe offer within extremely small classes.
-Children in the Reception Year and Key Stage One are primarily taught at Kentisbury School, within an Early Years Foundation Stage class or in a dedicated Key Stage One class.
-Children within Key Stage Two are primarily taught at Parracombe School within a Year 3/4 or Year 5/6 class.
-Once a week the children from both schools come together for a Community Day which alternates between the two schools and provides the children with access to specialist teachers in a variety of subjects such as science, religious education, physical education and music.
+Children in the Reception Year and Key Stage One are primarily taught at Kentisbury School, whilst children within Key Stage Two are primarily taught at Parracombe School within a Key Stage Two class that is split into a Year 3/4 and Year 5/6 class for core subjects.
 Regardless of which learning base children attend, they are registered to their home school with appropriate transport between the two schools being provided by the federation.

 At both Kentisbury and Parracombe, our teachers are of the highest calibre with the quality of teaching and learning being consistently good or outstanding at both schools.
 Each class is supported by at least one full time, highly qualified, experienced and dedicated teaching assistant.
 We encourage each child to maximise his or her potential and to fully develop their individual aptitudes.
 We do this through creating a family ethos in which children feel happy, secure and valued.
 In this way, they learn to be part of a community, appreciating and understanding their own and others’ needs and strengths.
 We pride ourselves on the fact that our ‘older pupils set very good examples to younger pupils through their attitudes, excellent behaviour and willingness to take responsibility’ (Ofsted, November 2009).